criticalinsight/trade_guys/_podcast/i-smell-a-trade-war.md

 - _keywords/china.md

 ---
-The CSIS Trade Guys, Bill Reinsch and Scott Miller, take on the Trump administration’s announcement that it will impose tariffs on $50 billion of goods from China, raising the potential for a trade war between the world’s two biggest economies.
+The Trade Guys, Bill Reinsch and Scott Miller, take on the Trump administration’s announcement that it will impose tariffs on $50 billion of goods from China, raising the potential for a trade war between the world’s two biggest economies.
 Plus, the Trade Guys weigh in on the continuing G7 fallout and what it means for the United States.